jackdesert/arscca/README.md

 ### New Year

-Each year, create a new category like "2025 Results" which has as its parent "Results"
+In Joomla, Each year, create a new category like "2025 Results" which has as its parent "Results"

 Also update models.report.Report.NUM_EVENTS_TO_SCORE

+Also update views.py, in the report view, to use the new year.

 Also update bin/axware_publisher.py to use the new year.